marcoshsq/PY4E/01_Python_Crash_Course/03_Compound_Structures/Lesson_10_Tuples_101.md

     # With compound structures we can do this:
     today_lunch = ('Steak', 'Orange juice', 'Ice Cream') # This is a Tuple btw
 ````
 Basically compound structures, are structures... wait for it... compound by more than one variable.
-TOday we're gonna star learnig about then and we're gonna start with the Tuple, but know that Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Set, and Dictionary, all with different qualities and usage.
+Today we're gonna star learnig about then and we're gonna start with the Tuple, but know that Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are Lists, Sets, and Dictionaries, all with different qualities and usage.

 ##